Interested in virtual office software?

 - Integrates with Asana, Google Docs, and Trello.

-This communication tool has a 14-day free trial, and its paid version starts at $10/active user per month.
+This communication tool has a 14-day free trial, and its paid version starts at $20 for five users per month.

 - G2: N/A